10-8-24 Financial Freedom Affirmations and Visualization – Cash Flow vs Networth

 Cash Flow is income minus expenses.
 In order to create wealth, you need to have positive Cash Flow.
 So you have to create an income that is greater than your expenses.
 With that extra money, you create assets.

-The difference between the rich and the poor are that the rich have assets while the poor have liabilities.
+The difference between the rich and the poor are that the rich have assets that generate income to pay for their expenses, while the poor people only have expenses.

 So what is an asset?